Kenneth George Jr.

-Kenneth George Jr. (born March 14, 1997) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Kenneth George Jr. (born March 14, 1997) is an American professional football defensive back.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Trinity Valley Community College and Tennessee.
 He has also been a member of the Tennessee Titans of the National Football League (NFL) and the Houston Roughnecks of the XFL.

 Early life

 George played high school football at Acadiana High School in Lafayette, Louisiana.